zengxiaofei/HapHiC/README.md

 * `inflation_*`: Output directories for respective inflations.

-  ├── `group*.txt`: Files containing the contigs and their basic information (including lengths and numbers of restriction sites) for each group, also reffered to as `counts_RE.txt` in ALLHiC.
+  ├── `group*.txt`: Files containing the contigs and their basic information (including lengths and numbers of restriction sites) for each group, also referred to as `counts_RE.txt` in ALLHiC.

   └── `mcl_inflation_*.clusters.txt`: Markov clustering results.